2600hz/kazoo/doc/getting_used_to_multi_repo.md

                                          list of working directories.
 This option is default.
-    -kchanged:                       Loop over working directories and prints the name of files which are different than "$BASE_BRANCH". "master" is the default BASE_BRANCH -q                               be quiet, but still print error messages -qq                              be more quiet, also do not print errors
+    -kchanged:                       Loop over working directories and prints the name of files which are different than "$BASE_BRANCH". "master" is the default BASE_BRANCH This does not run git/hub/gh commands
+    -get-root                        print path to Kazoo source directory and exit -q                               be quiet, but still print error messages -qq                              be more quiet, also do not print errors
     -help:                           shows help